-The best way is to align access control settings with each employee’s job function so that they perform their role efficiently, leaving no scope of data misuse.
-The other way to improve access control management is by assigning specific rights and access policies to different users with least privilege policy.
+The best way is to align access control settings with each employee’s job function so that they perform their role efficiently, leaving no scope for data misuse.
+The other way to improve access control management is by assigning specific rights and access policies to different users with the least privilege policy.
 This will help you ensure that the access rights for your high-level security administrators and low-level cloud users remain separate and easily manageable.

 2. Consistent and Rigorous Vulnerability Testing